 This article will explore the definition of absenteeism, its causes, and its effects on businesses.
 We will also provide tips on how to reduce absenteeism in the workplace.

 Absenteeism is defined as the habitual or intentional failure to attend work.
 Several factors, including illness, family obligations, vacation, personal problems, or job dissatisfaction, can cause it.
-Absenteeism can harm the individual and the company, leading to lower productivity and increased costs.
+Absenteeism can harm the individual and the company, leading to lower productivity and increased labor costs.

 There are a few ways to reduce absenteeism in the workplace, such as crafting a company culture that values attendance, offering flexible work arrangements, and providing support to struggling employees.
 By reducing absenteeism, companies can create a more positive work environment and improve employee morale.